n4ogw/so2sdr/share/help/so2sdrhelp.md

     pactl load-module module-loopback latency_msec=1

-    You can also add "load-module module-loopback latency_msec=1" to the file /etc/pulse/default.pa to  load this module automatically on boot.
+    I suggest adding "load-module module-loopback latency_msec=1" to the file /etc/pulse/default.pa to  load this module automatically on boot.

-* The voice keyer scripts require that the hamlib rigctld is used to control the radios in order to control the radio PTT line.
-The direct serial hamlib control built into so2sdr could be used if the radio is in VOX mode.
-A typical command line to start rigctld looks like:

-    rigctld --model=229 --port=4532 --rig-file=/dev/ttyS0

-    The second radio needs to use a different port such as 4534.

-* You may need to edit the settings in the file ~/.so2sdr/wav/wav_settings.
-The "mic" setting here is the number of the pulseaudio input device, which you can find using "pactl list short sources".
-There are also settings for the rigctld IP address and IP port numbers for radio 0 and radio 1.
+* The external script commands are defined in the configuration menu for Voice Messages.
+There are separate tabs for playing and recording audio.
+Three different external programs can be called:

+    1. A command executed before playing or recording.
+This can for example mute or unmute the computer microphone input as needed.
+    2. A command executed to play or record audio.
+So2sdr will turn on the PTT on the appropriate radio before the play command, and turn it off when this command finishes.
+    3. A command executed after playing or recording is complete.
+This can reset the microphone state for example.

 * For voice modes there are two sets of macros: F1-F12 for CQ mode, and F1-F12 for exchange/S&P mode.
 To record a message, press Ctrl+Shift and the function key.
-This will activate the macro under the corresponding "REC" setting.
-Some other macros have no corresponding key.
-For example, the Cancel macro is sent when Esc is pressed; other macros are for sending the callsign in S&P mode and other ESM functions.
+Buttons to test and record these messages are also in the configuration menu.
+Some other macros have no corresponding key, such as the macro for sending the callsign in S&P mode and other ESM functions.
 These can be recorded using the REC pushbutton in the "SSB Messages" dialog.

-    * A typical play message macro would look like this:
+    * A typical play message macro for the F1 slot  looks like this

-        {SCRIPTNR}PLAY-MESSAGE # 1{\SCRIPTNR}
+        {PLAY}1

-        This will play the message in the file "1.WAV" located in the ~/.so2sdr/wav directory. '#' will be either 0 or 1 corresponding to the active radio.
+        This will play the message in the file "1.WAV" located in the ~/.so2sdr/wav directory.

     * A typical record message macro would look like this:

-        {SCRIPT}RECORD-MESSAGE 1{\SCRIPT}
+        {RECORD}1

-* As of version 2.1.0, basic CQ and S&P operation with voice messages works, but features like auto-CQ, toggle-CQ, etc do not support voice messages yet.
+* As of version 2.2.0, basic CQ and S&P operation with voice messages works, but features like auto-CQ, toggle-CQ, etc do not support voice messages yet.

 [Return to top](#top)